ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

 - all META-INF/microprofile-config.properties files on the ClassPath.

 In our sample application, we obtained the configuration programatically.

+5. MicroProfile JWT Authentication 1.0 - Used Microprofile JWT Authentication for token based authentication.
+It uses OpenIDConnect based JSON Web Tokens (JWT) for role based access control of rest endpoints.
+This allows the system to verify, authorize and authenticate the user based the security token.

 ### Building the app